plone/documentation/docs/classic-ui/layers.md

 If you want to override a view or a viewlet unconditionally for all sites without the add-on product installer support, you need to use `overrides.zcml`.
 You can override classes and templates in this file.
-To do this, you put the ZCML-registration in a file called `overrides.zcml` in the package root, next to the top-most `configure.zcml`.
+To do this, you put the ZCML registration in a file called `overrides.zcml` in the package root, next to the top-most `configure.zcml`.

 (classic-ui-creating-a-layer-label)=